Backlink

 Quality vs. Quantity

 Not all backlinks have the same value.
-Search engines prefer backlinks from reputable, authoritative sites dealing with topics similar to yours..
-A relevant, high-quality backlink will have far more impact than a multitude of links from unreliable or non-thematically-related sites.
-Since the introduction of Google's Penguin algorithm, quality has taken precedence over quantity, and link-building practices (link farms, link buying) have been penalized..
+Search engines favor backlinks from reputable sites with high authority and topics closely related to yours.
+A relevant, high-quality backlink will have much more impact than a multitude of links from unreliable or thematically unrelated sites.
+Since Google's Penguin algorithm, quality has taken precedence over quantity, and artificial link-building practices (link farms, buying links) are penalized.

 Benefits of backlinks

-Improved SEO rankingmore quality backlinks = better position in search results.
+- Improved SEO rankingMore backlinks of quality = better position in search results.

-Enhancing brand awareness and credibilitya frequently cited site is perceived as a reference in its field.
+- Enhancing brand awareness and credibilityA frequently cited website is perceived as a benchmark in its field.

 Example of HTML code for a backlink